matthiaskoenig/sbml-merge/README.md

 # sbml-merge
-Merging SBML files with python libsbml bindings.
+Merging SBML files with python 3 libsbml.
+This project is deprecated, and now part of the functionality of [`sbmlutils`](https://github.com/matthiaskoenig/sbmlutils).

 ## Installation
 ### clone repository